How Much Is a Million-Dollar Life Insurance Policy?

 Key Takeaways

-• A $1 million life insurance policy can provide income replacement, pay off debts, cover college tuition, or create an inheritance for your family.
-The amount you need depends on your income, expenses, and financial goals.
+• A $1 million life insurance policy can replace income, pay debts, cover college tuition, or create an inheritance, depending on your income, expenses, and goals.

-• Buying a $1 million policy now, even if you don't need that much coverage yet, can lock in eligibility and allow you to convert to permanent insurance later.
+• Buy a $1 million policy to lock in eligibility and convert to permanent insurance later.

 • To get accurate pricing, you need to get a personalized quote based on your specific situation.

-• It may be wise to meet with a financial professional to analyze your needs and determine if a $1 million policy aligns with your goals and budget.
+• Consider consulting a financial professional to see if a $1 million policy fits your goals and budget.

 When you apply for life insurance, you decide how much coverage you think is needed for the death benefit.
 Even if $1 million sounds like too much, you may have a number of reasons to consider a policy of that size.
 And it could be more affordable than you might think.